taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Min meets PQ, a proud and stern, much older Earther **GANGIE** who coordinates the scholarship students with the full-time service crew of Gemini Station.
 PQ gives a quick welcome/intro speech outlining expectations for scholarship students.

-Suddenly, Min's chest burns, her stomach seizes, and her scalp throbs as she falls to the floor.
+Suddenly, Min's chest burns, her stomach seizes, and her head tatoo throbs as she falls to the floor.

+### Page 12

 When she comes to, PQ is holding a glass of water to her lips and talking to Gemini medical staff, who are checking Min's vitals.
 The other scholarship students peer into PQ's office from the hallway, dying to know what's going on.

-### Page 12

 PQ: "I'm sure it's just a bad reaction to zero-G. I've seen this before."